-12. In the area of public bodies, further improvement is to be achieved.
+15. In the area of public bodies, further improvement is to be achieved.

-- To enhance transparency, the annual reports (including audited statements) for public bodies will be completed within six months of the end of the fiscal year; this was achieved by end-2014 for more than 60 percent of self-financing public bodies and will be achieved by December 2015 for all other public bodies (with the exception of PetroCaribe, and Petrojam).
-Public Bodies that fail to meet this condition without reasonable cause, will be sanctioned under Section 25 of the Public Bodies Management and Accountability Act. - Monitoring of budget-funded public bodies will be strengthened by (1) enforcing the time limit for submission of the relevant public bodies' financial statements to the Auditor General; and (2) bolstering capacity within the Auditor General's office for more in-depth and frequent reviews of these statements. - In addition, a review will be undertaken to evaluate the scope for reintegrating some public bodies into the central government and setting others at a more arms-length distance from the central government with a governance framework aligned with international best practices.
-TA is being requested to guide this review.
+- To enhance transparency, the annual reports (including audited statements) for self-financing public bodies will be completed by December 2015 (with the exception of PetroCaribe, and Petrojam).
+Self-financing public bodies that fail to meet the statutory condition without reasonable cause, will be sanctioned under Section 25 of the Public Bodies Management and Accountability Act. - Monitoring of budget-funded public bodies will be strengthened by (1) enforcing the six months' time limit for submission of their financial statements to the Auditor General; and (2) bolstering capacity within the Auditor General's office for more in-depth and frequent reviews of these statements.
+Following the funding and commencement of additional recruitment, a new organizational structure will be approved by end-September 2015. - In addition, a review will be undertaken to evaluate the scope for reintegrating some public bodies into the central government and setting others at a more arms-length distance from the central government with a governance framework aligned with international best practices.
+IMF TA, scheduled for end-September 2015, will guide this review.